-Figure 4: Histogram of inter-update arrival times for all records in the water corpus.
+Fig. 4.
+Histogram of inter-update arrival times for all records in the WATER corpus.

-Figure 5: Histogram of time between a record's creation, and its last update within the water corpus.
+Fig. 5.
+Histogram of time between a record's creation, and its last update within the WATER corpus.
 Note records that receive no updates are not counted.

-Content Storage Activity The water and historical records were both highly active long after their ingest times.
-In the water corpus, 50% of records received updates more than 256 days after their creation.
-In the historical corpus 85% of modification times were more than 256 days past the record's creation date.
+Content Storage Activity.
+The records in both the WATER and HISTORICAL corpora were both highly active long after their ingest times.
+In the WATER corpus, 50% of records received updates more than 256 days after their creation.
+In the HISTORICAL corpus 85% of modification times were more than 256 days past the record's creation date.